Watch this video for the most up-to-date demo about the metadata form.

 Whenever you add a new item to your iDoRecall (iDR) LIBRARY, the first thing that you see before the actual item is uploaded or added to your library is the item's metadata form.
-This is true for all file types as well as media that is hosted on YouTube, Vimeo, and Soundcloud.

 While you may choose to simply click the SAVE button at the bottom of the form and complete the upload, you should be aware of the editable options available to you.